 been granted 26 issued, pending, and provisional

 In 1998 and 1999, respectively, he won the USA Computer Olympiad and the Intel Science Talent Search.
-In 2003, he became the last person in MIT history to receive a triple major, with bachelors in Physics, Electrical Science and Engineering, and Mathematics, while graduating first in his class from the MIT School of Engineering.
-In 2007, he completed his Ph.D. in Physics at Harvard, where his research on neuromorphic computing, machine learning, and programmable matter was awarded the Hertz Doctoral Thesis Prize.
+In 2003, he became the last person in MIT history to earn a triple major, with bachelor's degrees in Physics, Electrical Science and Engineering, and Mathematics, and graduated first in his class from the MIT School of Engineering with a Marshall Scholarship.
+In 2007, he completed his Ph.D. in Physics at Harvard, where his research on neuromorphic computing, machine learning, and programmable matter was awarded the Hertz Foundation's Doctoral Thesis Prize.

-A thought leader in artificial intelligence, he is a contributing author of the
+A thought leader in artificial intelligence and cyber-physical systems, he is a contributing author of the

 New York Times Science Bestseller, This Idea Must Die, and the Amazon